arustyt/wled-tools/doc/WLED_presets.md

 This convention allows me to use a few hard-coded preset ids (IDs 1 and 2 in my case) and avoid the complexity of modifying the WLED configuration for each set of presets.
 >
->As for other preset ids like playlists and the associated presets, their ids don't matter to me.
+>As for other preset ids like playlists and the associated presets, their ids don't matter to me, so I let
+> **wled_yaml2json.py** generate them.
 >
 >This observation led to **Presets YAML File Structure #2**.